Zywave/booster/src/_areas/blog/posts/2022-08-release-notes-july-2022.md

 This change is consistent with native behavior, which is why we are omitting `!important` but we understand this could break some workflows.

-If you'd like the old behavior back, you can also add the following style to your CSS:
+If you'd like the old behavior back, you can add the following style to your application's CSS:
 ```css
 [hidden] {
   display: none!important;